gabsxramos/FrodoKEM/README.md

 project.
 It provides functions to generate keypairs, create Zero-Knowledge Proofs of Possession (ZKPoP), and verify proofs.

-## Créditos
+## Credits

-Este projeto foi originalmente baseado no [zkpop-go](https://github.com/gabrielzschmitz/zkpop-go) desenvolvido por [Gabriel Zschmitz](https://github.com/gabrielzschmitz).
+This project was originally based on [zkpop-go](https://github.com/gabrielzschmitz/zkpop-go) developed by [Gabriel Zschmitz](https://github.com/gabrielzschmitz).

-Realizei diversas modificações e adaptações para focar na implementação do FrodoKEM nas variantes 640, 976 e 1344.
+Several modifications and adaptations were made to focus on implementing FrodoKEM in the 640, 976 and 1344 variants.

 ## Getting Started